Archduke Leopold Wilhelm of Austria: Life

-Born at Wiener Neustadt on 5 January, 1614, he was the final of seven children born to Emperor Ferdinand II (1578-1637) and his first wife, Maria Anna of Bavaria (1574–1616).
+Born at Wiener Neustadt on 5 January 1614, he was the final of seven children born to Emperor Ferdinand II (1578-1637) and his first wife, Maria Anna of Bavaria (1574–1616).
 His elder brother became Emperor Ferdinand III (1608–1657).

 Career

-As a younger son, Leopold was educated for the church but was never ordained.
-Despite not being a member of the clergy, he held various Prince-Bishoprics within the Holy Roman Empire to provide him an income: Halberstadt (1628–1648), Passau (1625–1662), Breslau (1656–1662), Olmütz (1637–1662) and Strasbourg (1626–1662).
+As a younger son, Leopold was educated for the church.
+However, he was never ordained.
+In spite of the reforms of the Council of Trent that were meant to weaken the basis for Protestant claims of impropriety, Leopold accumulated a variety of ecclesiastical titles.
+In 1626, at the age of 12, he became bishop of Strasbourg and Passau, succeeding his uncle Archduke Leopold V.

-He was also appointed to the Bishopric of Halberstadt in 1627, Magdeburg in 1629 and Bremen in 1635.
-All three were in the Protestant north, where the infrastructure of the Catholic church had long since disappeared; he never exercised power and all three were secularised in 1648.
+While this title can be understood as a traditional sinecure for a noble who was the youngest of his siblings, he also held the title of bishop of Halberstadt beginning in 1627 and archbishop of Magdeburg beginning in 1629.
+These latter two titles can be best understood as related to the ambitions of his father, Emperor Ferdinand II, to re-Catholicize these Protestant areas where Catholic infrastructure had largely disappeared.
+This attempt was unsuccessful, as Magdeburg was secularized in 1635 and given to the duke of Saxony, while Halberstadt passed to Brandenburg and out of Catholic hands in 1648.

+In the case of Magdeburg, the title had come with no power at all.
+This was similar to the bishopric of Olmütz, which was located in the Margraviate of Moravia and therefore belonged to the Habsburg Monarchy.
+Nonetheless, Leopold received the title of bishop of Olmütz, along with a rich stipend, in 1637 and bishop of Breslau in 1555, again primarily for the monetary advantages the title afforded.
 He became the Grand Master of the Teutonic Order in 1641.

 During his lifetime, the Habsburg rulers of Spain and the Holy Roman Empire faced the 1568 to 1648 Dutch Revolt, the 1618 to 1648 Thirty Years War and other conflicts, including the Franco-Spanish War (1635–1659).
 Despite his reluctance, Ferdinand made him Imperial commander in 1639, largely due to lack of reliable subordinates; he resigned following a disastrous defeat at Second Breitenfeld in 1642, a battle fought against the advice of his generals.

 He was re-appointed after another Imperial defeat at the 1645 Battle of Jankau, then Governor of the Spanish Netherlands in 1647.
 In that role, he lost the Battle of Lens against Condé and then he helped negotiate an end to the war in the 1648 Treaty of Westphalia; the Franco-Spanish War continued, obliging him to remain in Brussels until 1656.